iamsrujal/array-refactor/README.md

   Address: 'address'
 }

-// keys are must be array for refactor
+// keys are must be array or string for refactor

 let keysArr = ['password', 'userToken']